ptsteadman/notebook/stories/feyerabend.md

 Feyerabend was quiet.
 It was obvious that Addison was saying this in celebration, not looking for feedback.

 "I can't thank you enough, Leah," said Addison, after a minute.
-"I don't think this would have worked out so well without you."

-"There's a lot left to do," said Feyerabend.
+Feyerabend was silent.

 "Leah, are you okay?
 You've done...so much."

-"I can't wait to talk back to it," said Feyerabend.

-"Soon," said Addision.
-"By the end of the decade."

-"So have you, Addison."

-"But what about *me*," said Leah, laughing through her nose.
-"What about *you*?"

-Addison sat down in the folding chair next to Leah.
-Leah looked up at her.
-Addison seemed to be consciously shifting a number of mental gears, and for a moment seemed harder, and then softer.
+"I'm just tired," said Feyerabend.

+Addison stopped walking, and grabbed Feyerabend's arm.
 She no longer had the demeanor of an effective, social dentist, but looked more liked a confused student staring at a problem on a whiteboard.

-"We've been working together for what, five years, in various forms?
-Right?"
+"We've been working together for what, three years, in various forms?
+Online.
+Right?" said Addison.

 "Yeah," said Leah.
-A few weeks ago, Addison had asked Feyerabend to call her 'Addy'.
-They were becoming friends.
-Feyerabend felt different.

-There were a variety of different proposals that would allow the CBI to work untethered from an MRI.

-As Feyerabend's work progressed, a sinister undertone of physical dysphoria was building.
-In a distant way, Feyerabend missed her home, and constantly thought of her ex-girlfriend, a person who she knew she didn't actually like.
-The elegance and importance of her work was making her life feel shoddy.

-Feyerabend felt that she had finally shifted from a mode of 'becoming' to a mode of 'being'.
-At work, she was starting to lead a fairly considerable team, and felt competent almost al of the time.
+.what.goes.here?

-Feyerabend felt unusually alone when she got back to her room in the guest house.
-She knew that she had the option of drinking and playing cards with her colleagues downstairs, but consciously decided against it.
+Feyerabend felt lonley when she got back to her room in the guest house.
+She knew that she had the option of drinking and playing cards with her colleagues downstairs, but decided against it, and got in bed.

 She comforted herself with the fact that in her old age, it would probably be possible to fall fully and deeply in love with a computer program.
 She did deserve love, she knew.
-Feyerabend fell asleep listening to the sound of waves and thinking about Addison Chen.
+She fell asleep listening to the sound of waves, thinking about Addison Chen.